If you are considering taking a cruise you have probably heard the word gratuities mentioned by your travel agent or cruise line.

 Do You Pay Gratuities on River Cruises?

 The majority of river cruise lines do not charge automatic gratuities.
-River cruise ships have considerably fewer employees than ocean ships and the staff is generally paid a higher salary.
+River cruise ships have considerably fewer employees than ocean ships and the staff are generally paid a higher salary.

 I’ve taken two river cruises both of which said that gratuities were included on the fare.

 On the first river cruise with Emerald Waterways I felt no pressure to tip and it was never mentioned.